 These can be contacted through the SEND department Specialist Teaching Team.

-By clicking on each area below you will see more detail and examples of interventions that we run for our pupils.
+Below you will see more detail and examples of interventions that we run for our pupils.
 Some children will need support in more than one area of need so we will personalise their learning to encompass this.
 At Lakeside, we strive to support children with a wide range of special educational needs in each of these areas.

 6.28 Children and young people with speech, language and communication needs (SLCN) have difficulty in communicating with others.
 This may be because they have difficulty in saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time.
 They may have difficulty with one, some or all the different aspects of speech, language or social communication at different times of their lives.